Mental Accounting

 How Mental Accounting Works

-Mental accounting works by influencing the perceived value of money depending on its classification.
-When money is labeled as "windfall" income—such as a bonus, inheritance, or lottery win—it is often spent more freely than money labeled as "hard-earned" salary.
-This psychological separation helps individuals manage self-control and organize their finances, but it often leads to logical inconsistencies.
-For traders, a common manifestation is the "house money effect."
-After a significant gain, a trader may feel that the profit belongs to the market rather than themselves.
-Consequently, they may take higher risks with these funds than they would with their initial capital.
-Conversely, when holding a losing position, a trader might mentally separate that "paper loss" from their "real money," refusing to close the position to avoid realizing the loss—a behavior closely linked to the sunk cost fallacy.
-This compartmentalization prevents a clear, objective assessment of portfolio performance and risk exposure.
+Mental accounting works by exerting a powerful influence on the perceived value and utility of money depending on its subjective classification.
+When money is labeled as "windfall" income—such as a year-end bonus, an inheritance, or a surprise lottery win—it is almost always spent more freely and with less scrutiny than money labeled as "hard-earned" regular salary.
+While this psychological separation can sometimes help individuals manage self-control and organize their basic finances, it frequently leads to significant logical inconsistencies and missed opportunities.
+For active traders, a common and dangerous manifestation of this bias is the "house money effect."
+After securing a significant gain on a trade, a trader may begin to feel that the profit belongs to "the market" rather than to themselves.
+Consequently, they may unconsciously begin taking much higher risks with these specific funds than they ever would have taken with their initial starting capital.
+Conversely, when holding a deeply losing position, a trader might mentally separate that "paper loss" from their "real money," refusing to close the position simply to avoid the psychological pain of "realizing" the loss.
+This compartmentalization acts as a fog, preventing a clear, objective assessment of the total portfolio's performance and actual risk exposure.

 Important Considerations for Traders